aosabook/500lines/interpreter/interpreter.markdown

 ## The Instructions

-All that's left is to implement the dozens of methods for instructions: `byte_LOAD_FAST`, `byte_BINARY_MODULO`, and so on.
-The actual instructions are the least interesting part of the interpreter, so we show only a handful here, but the full implementation is available at https://github.com/nedbat/byterun.
+All that's left is to implement the dozens of methods for instructions.
+The actual instructions are the least interesting part of the interpreter, so we show only a handful here, but the full implementation is [available on GitHub](https://github.com/nedbat/byterun).
 (Enough instructions are included here to execute all the code samples that we disassembled above.)

 ```python
 class VirtualMachine(object):